 This gorgeous little environment is an exacting miniature replica of the movie set that can be visited at Hobbiton in Matamata, New Zealand.
 The film version was designed and built by the 3Foot6 Art Department on location in Matamata.
 Originally built for The Lord of the Rings, it was torn down after filming but subsequently rebuilt in permanent materials for The Hobbit films!

 19 & 20 Pine Grove is an Open Edition piece.
-Please note: images are of a pre-production prototype.
+Please note: This miniature environment was designed and prototyped here at the Workshop.
+Images are of a pre-production prototype.
 Each piece is painted by hand and slight variations will occur.